Systematic desensitization is used to treat extreme aversions through a combination of graded exposure and relaxation.

 It is an evidence-based behavioral intervention that is focused on helping clients overcome common fears or phobias.

-Common fears include claustrophobia (fear of closed spaces), arachnophobia (fear of spiders), or, with obsessive-compulsive disorder (OCD), a fear of contamination.
+Common fears include claustrophobia (fear of closed spaces), arachnophobia (fear of spiders), or, with OCD, a fear of contamination.
 While those suffering from phobias and OCD may know their fears are irrational, they feel powerless in controlling them.

 This article will explain the approach and provide a step-by-step guide with some handy techniques, worksheets, and videos on how to use it in your practice.

-Systematic desensitization therapy is a behavioral therapy intervention used to treat anxiety, phobias, OCD, and post-traumatic stress disorder (PTSD).
-It is predicated on the idea that the client has learned a conditioned aversive response (usually fear or disgust) to a specific stimulus (Pavlov, 1960/1927; Skinner, 1963) and that this association can be broken by counterconditioning (Wolpe, 1958; 1964).
+Systematic desensitization therapy is a behavioral therapy intervention used to treat anxiety, phobias, OCD, and PTSD.
+It is predicated on the idea that the client has learned a conditioned aversive response (usually fear or disgust) to a specific stimulus (Pavlov, 1960 , Skinner, 1963), and that this association can be broken by counter-conditioning (Wolpe, 1958; 1964).

-The stimulus may be a specific situation, such as meeting new people in the case of social anxiety, or a specific thing, like spiders in the case of arachnophobia.
-It could also be places, sounds, sights, or events associated with a traumatic experience with PTSD.
+The stimulus may be a specific situation, such as meeting new people, in the case of social anxiety, or a specific thing like spiders, in the case of arachnophobia.
+It could also be places, sounds, sights, and events associated with a traumatic experience with PTSD.

 Who Developed Systematic Desensitization?